scaleoutsystems/fedn/docs/studio.rst

 Getting started
 ---------------

 Before you can start using Studio, you will need an account.
-Head over to `studio.scaleoutsystems.com/signup <https://studio.scaleoutsystems.com/signup/>`_  and sign up today!
+Head over to `studio.scaleoutsystems.com/signup <https://studio.scaleoutsystems.com/signup/>`_  and sign up.

 Create a project
 ----------------